huiledecode/OTF-/README.md

 * The second parameter is a String which defined the pathname of modification's action,
 * The third parameter is a String which defined the pathname of delete's action, it is using the first column to get the Id of the row sent to delete.

+# Bootstrap's Interface

+OTF use bootstrap interface.
+The default Components are located into /public/ If you want <b>to customise the Front-End</b>, use the "custom_css" directory, and "style.css" file.
+For add a new css file link into "head", please use /views/partials/head.hbs file.

 (to be continued...)